Little Black Dress Initiative

 HOW CAN YOU HELP?

 1. Donate to the cause!
-Funds raised by LBDI to support the Junior League of Topeka’s programs to fight community instability and train volunteers to go out and work towards breaking the cycle of poverty.
-Our goal this year is to raise $10,000 for 2022 – please help us reach our goal!
+Funds raised by Dress For Change will support the Junior League of Topeka’s programs to help break the cycle of poverty.
+Our goal this year is to raise $8,000 for 2023 – please help us reach our goal!

 For offline donations you can email fundingdevelopment@jltopeka.org to get an offline donation form.
 Offline donations can be mailed to: